shopware5/devdocs/source/sysadmins-guide/sessions/index.md

 ## Available session adapters
 The following list will explain the session adapters Shopware supports by default

-### Memcache
+### Memcached
-Memcache is a popular cache server, that also can be used for sessions.
-As it supports session locking as well, we recommend Memcache for bigger setups with high traffic.
+Memcached is a popular cache server, that also can be used for sessions.
+As it supports session locking as well, we recommend Memcached for bigger setups with high traffic.

 #### Install